dayveedaniel/BigData_Assignment/README.md

 - Ensure that your `.gitignore` file includes the `/data` folder and other large files that should not be uploaded.
 - Follow the provided instructions carefully to avoid errors during data processing.

-If you have any issues or concerns, please contact the TA or refer to the project report for additional insights.